lcodeca/PyPML/README.rst

 Examples:
 * Given the ~under development~ status of the project, examples are provided.
   * examples/simple.example.py
-  * examples/subscriptions.example.py
+  * examples/subscriptions.example.py (Subscription usage)
+  * examples/uncert.example.py (Uncertainty usage)
+  * examples/random.grid.example.py applies the simple.example.py to random_grid,
-  * examples/random_grid is a more complex scenario than test_grid.
+    a more complex scenario than test_grid.

 Important:
-* PyPML behavior in case of multiple TraCI servers is umpredictable due to how the subscription are implemented, to work around this issue we provide functions to retrieve vehicle and simulation subscriptions from the library: `get_traci_vehicle_subscriptions` and `get_traci_simulation_subscriptions`
+* PyPML behavior in case of multiple TraCI servers is unpredictable due to how the subscriptions are implemented, to work around this issue we provide functions to retrieve vehicle and simulation subscriptions from the library: `get_traci_vehicle_subscriptions` and `get_traci_simulation_subscriptions`